Form 8-K: When Form 8-K is required

 Investors should always read any 8-K filings that are made by companies in which they are invested.
 These reports are often material to the company, and frequently contain information that will affect the share price.

-Reading Form 8K
+Reading Form 8-K

 Typically an 8-K filing will only have two major parts: the name and description of the event and any exhibits that are relevant.
 The name and description of the event contains all the information that the company considers relevant to shareholders and the SEC.
 It is important to read this information, as it has been deemed "material" by the company.
 Any exhibits that are relevant may include financial statements, press releases, data tables, or other information that is referenced in the description of the event.

-Form 8K Items
+Form 8-K items

 The 8-K items are defined in the following table.

-Historical Form 8K Items
+Historical Form 8-K items

 Prior to August 23, 2004, 8-K items were filed under different item numbers.
 Those historical items are displayed in the table below.